A Slave Empire

 Young Adult & Children’s Literature

 Support LARB and our mission to sustain independent and paywall-free writing on literature, culture, and the arts.
-All gifts we receive between now and December 31 will be matched up to $100K by an anonymous donor.
-Please support LARB by becoming a member or donating today.
+Become a member or make a donation today.

 What our editors can’t stop thinking about, from cultural research and reporting to political commentary and coverage of current events.